MPCritic: A plug-and-play MPC architecture for reinforcement learning

 \subsection{MPC-based architecture via fictitious controller}

-Our proposed architecture, \mpcritic, utilizes a so-called ``fictitious'' controller to take the space of the decision variables $\{ u_1, \ldots, u_{N-1}\}$ in the \ac{MPC} problem in \cref{eq:Qmpc}.
-Over some restricted domain of the state-action space, consider the following $Q$-function parameterization:
+The proposed architecture, \mpcritic, utilizes a so-called ``fictitious'' controller to take the space of the decision variables $\{ u_1, \ldots, u_{N-1}\}$ in the \ac{MPC} problem in \cref{eq:Qmpc}.
+Over some restricted domain of the state-action space, consider the following $Q$-function parameterization

 where $\phi = \{ \ell, V, f, \mu\}$.
 The controller $\mu$ is fictitious because it never interacts with the environment.
 Instead, it serves several important functions: \begin{enumerate} \item \textbf{Efficiency.}\quad Querying $Q_\phi$ only requires running the system model forward and accumulating the closed-loop cost. \item \textbf{Approximation.}\quad $\mu$ is trained to approximate the minimization step that \ac{MPC} requires. \item \textbf{Modularity.}\quad $Q_\phi$ contains the \ac{MPC} structure and can be seamlessly integrated with \ac{RL} tools.
-Yet, at deployment, $\mu$ is disregarded and the full \ac{MPC} optimization is performed online. \end{enumerate} Taken together, $\mu$ enables batched, iterative training in \iac{RL} ecosystem, while preserving the exact \ac{MPC} structure for online control as shown in \cref{fig:concept}.
+Yet, at deployment, $\mu$ is disregarded and the full \ac{MPC} optimization is performed online. \end{enumerate} Taken together, $\mu$ enables batched, iterative training in \iac{RL} ecosystem, while preserving the exact \ac{MPC} structure for online control, as shown in \cref{fig:concept}.

 \Cref{eq:mpcritic_nominal} is not defined over the full state-action space.
-Therefore, in practice, \mpcritic reads as follows:
+Therefore, in practice, \mpcritic takes the form of

 where $\rho > 0$ is a constant penalty term.
 The system dynamics and fictitious controller are explicitly accounted for in computing \cref{eq:mpcritic}; the action constraints are part of the architecture $\mu$.
 A penalty approach is assumed in \cref{eq:mpcritic} for simplicity.
-However, our setup is general, inviting other approaches such as barrier or augmented Lagrangian methods.
+However, the proposed setup is general, inviting other approaches such as barrier or augmented Lagrangian methods.

 \textbf{Relation to differentiable MPC.}\quad An alternative to \mpcritic is to directly differentiate through the \ac{MPC} solution \cite{amos2019DifferentiableMPC,gros2020DataDrivenEconomica}.
 This line of work has the benefit of preserving the \ac{MPC} structure, while modifying it under some supervisory signal, such as reward or an imitation loss.
 However, embedding the \ac{MPC} optimization routine into a general \ac{RL} framework is cumbersome and expensive because the number of \ac{MPC} solves scales with the number of time steps, update iterations, and batch size.
 Our approach treats \ac{MPC} as a loss, allowing for approximate solutions driving batched parameter updates, but preserves the \ac{MPC} structure for online deployment.